publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch56/m__us_usc_t50_s4604.md

     (n) __Security measures__

-        The Secretary and the Commissioner of Customs, consistent with their authorities under [section 4614(a) of this title][/us/usc/t50/s4614/a], and in consultation with the Director of the Federal Bureau of Investigation, shall provide advice and technical assistance to persons engaged in the manufacture or handling of goods or technology subject to export controls under this section to develop security systems to prevent violations or evasions of those export controls.
+        The Secretary and the Commissioner of U.S. Customs and Border Protection, consistent with their authorities under [section 4614(a) of this title][/us/usc/t50/s4614/a], and in consultation with the Director of the Federal Bureau of Investigation, shall provide advice and technical assistance to persons engaged in the manufacture or handling of goods or technology subject to export controls under this section to develop security systems to prevent violations or evasions of those export controls.

     (o) __Recordkeeping__